Yellow group — BACKSTABBER

 These words all describe individuals or entities that have committed acts of treachery or deception, often in a surprising or unexpected manner, such as Judas Iscariot's infamous betrayal of Jesus.

-These words all relate to the intangible, yet palpable, qualities that surround or emanate from a person, place, or thing, such as the aura of a mystical or spiritual presence.
+These words all relate to the concept of an aura or atmosphere, whether it be a physical presence, a feeling, or an impression, such as the aura of a person or a place.

-These words all describe the various types of chain reaction effects, where a small event or action triggers a larger, often unpredictable, sequence of events, such as the butterfly effect or a domino effect.
+These words all describe different types of chain reactions or effects, such as the butterfly effect or a domino effect, where one event triggers a series of subsequent events.

-These words all complete the phrase '___ press', which can refer to various types of presses, such as a bench press or a printing press, highlighting the diverse range of meanings and applications of the word 'press'.
+These words all complete the phrase '___ press', such as a bench press or a printing press, which are devices or machines used for applying pressure or exerting force.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.